casdoor/casdoor-website/docs/integration/java/spring-security/spring-security-filter.md

     When the user accesses the interface requiring authentication, `JwtTokenFilter` will obtain the token from the request header `Authorization` and verify it.

-4. Next, we need to define a `Controller` to handle that when the user login to the `casdoor`, it will be redirected to the server and carry the `code` and `state`.
-The server needs to verify the user's identity from the `casdoor` and obtain the `token` through these two parameters.
+4. Define a `Controller` to handle when the user logs in to Casdoor.
+After the user logs in, they will be redirected to the server and carry the `code` and `state`.
+The server then needs to verify the user's identity from Casdoor and obtain the `token` through these two parameters.

     ```java
     @RestController